Init 1

 ownership to the game server.
 Each connected client is handled by a

 `GenServer`, the `Dogfight.Player`.
-The `Dogfight.Game.Server` governs the
+The `Dogfight.Game.EventHandler` governs

-player.
+registered player.

 """